Hanukkah: Early rabbinic sources

 Megillat Taanit (1st century) contains a list of festive days on which fasting or eulogizing is forbidden.
-It specifies, "On the 25th of [Kislev] is Hanukkah of eight days, and one is not to eulogize" and then references the story of the rededication of the Temple.
+It specifies, "On the 25th of [Kislev] is Hanukkah of eight days, and one is not to eulogize".
+The scholion (9th-10th century) then references the story of the rededication of the Temple and the miracle of the cruse of oil.

 The Mishna (late 2nd century) mentions Hanukkah in several places, but never describes its laws in detail and never mentions any aspect of the history behind it.
-To explain the Mishna's lack of a systematic discussion of Hanukkah, Rav Nissim Gaon postulated that information on the holiday was so commonplace that the Mishna felt no need to explain it.
+To explain the Mishna's lack of a systematic discussion of Hanukkah, Nissim ben Jacob postulated that information on the holiday was so commonplace that the Mishna felt no need to explain it.
 Modern scholar Reuvein Margolies suggests that as the Mishnah was redacted after the Bar Kochba revolt, its editors were reluctant to include explicit discussion of a holiday celebrating another relatively recent revolt against a foreign ruler, for fear of antagonizing the Romans.

 The miracle of the one-day supply of oil miraculously lasting eight days is described in the Talmud, committed to writing about 600 years after the events described in the books of Maccabees.
 The Talmud says that after the forces of Antiochus IV had been driven from the Temple, the Maccabees discovered that almost all of the ritual olive oil had been profaned.
 They found only a single container that was still sealed by the High Priest, with enough oil to keep the menorah in the Temple lit for a single day.
 They used this, yet it burned for eight days (the time it took to have new oil pressed and made ready).